 #8 People and dog-watch at Wenceslas Square

-#9 Relax at Malá Strana
+#9 Relax at Malá Strana (Lesser Town)

-Even though New Town is my hood, I’d have to bark that Malá Strana has an extra special place in my little Yorkie heart.
+Even though New Town is my hood, I’d have to bark that Malá Strana has a very special place in my little Yorkie heart.
 This gorgeous hillside neighborhood is where I set my paws to slow things down and relax.
 Malá Strana is not only less touristy compared to Old Town, but it also offers splendid views across the Vltava river to Old Town.
 I love taking water breaks along the river and giving my alpha paws a rest from a long day of roaming (and marking).

 #10 Admire Powder Tower (Gate) + Municipal House